We may earn money or products from the companies mentioned in this post.

 Few things are more iconic than North Carolina’s lighthouses that dot the Outer Banks.
 Once upon a time, these islands sticking out from the coast needed to warn sailors that land was near.
 Built in the 1800’s, the current versions have been updated, moved, and sometimes re-built.

 Over the years, I’ve thought time again about visiting North Carolina’s lighthouses but even after living in North Carolina for over 15 years, I had never been.
 So impulsively, I decided there was no time like the present to go and experience North Carolina’s lighthouses.
 But looking at information from various sites, I couldn’t find one comprehensive post, so this itinerary will help answer all your questions.
-You’ll learn how to get to each one, how many steps you’ll have to climb, the cost to visit, and other interesting details like their paint and light patterns.
+You’ll learn how to get to each one, how many steps you’ll have to climb, the cost to visit, and other interesting details.
 But I won’t give it all away so that you can still enjoy some new facts while visiting the Outer Banks lighthouses.
+If you’d like to see and do more than the lighthouses, check out this Outer Banks vacation planner!
+If you’re coming from far away, here are the airports near the Outer Banks.

 The Drive Between North Carolina Lighthouses